 Whether your child has an Instagram feed sprinkled with photos from an unsupervised house party, or a few innocent Facebook posts about being bored in class, she could send the wrong signals to colleges years before she fills out her first application.

-In 2012 Kaplan Test Prep surveyed 350 admission counselors from colleges across the country and found that more than one-quarter checked out applicants on Facebook or Google.
-Thirty-five percent of them found something in these virtual inspections that negatively affected a student's chances of being accepted.
-These numbers have gone up in the four years since Kaplan started questioning admission counselors about social media.
+In 2013, Kaplan Test Prep surveyed 381 admission counselors from colleges across the country and found that 29 percent of them search applicants on Google and 31 percent check applicants' Facebook profiles—both numbers are the highest ever.
+Thirty percent of the time, counselors found something in these virtual inspections that negatively affected a student's chances of being accepted, down from 35 percent in 2012.

 When Counselors Check Social Media

 Counselors don't have time to Google every applicant or search for their Facebook page.
 But Kaplan found that admission officers sometimes check on social media if something on a student's application seems exaggerated or too good to be true.
 “Social media serves as sort of a wild card,” says Jeff Olson, vice president of data science at Kaplan Test Prep.
 “There is a chance that it could come into play.”

 Angel Perez, vice president and dean of admission and financial aid at Pitzer College in Southern California, says counselors may be tipped off by current students, usually after an applicant has spent some time on campus with a student host.
 If the current student sees something disturbing, the student might alert the admissions office.
 Perez says activity that casts a student in a negative light could change an admission decision from a yes to a no.

 "Schools are very concerned about their reputation, and they're concerned about the environment they're creating with who they're admitting to the school," Olson says.

 What You Can Do

 - Search.
 Regularly check for your child's name on Google and other search engines.
 College admissions counselors are likely to do the same.